Skip to main content

 }

-• The author field is not required, but we want all test Books to have one anyway
+• The Book.author relation is not required, but we want all test Books to have one anyway

 • We want all Books' authors to themselves have some specific defaults, like author: { age: 30 },